Aurore von Haxthausen: History

 From 1857 until 1871, she was a favored maid of honor and confidante of the Swedish queen, Louise of the Netherlands.
 She was known at court for her wittiness and talent for cheering people up as well as for her piano improvisations: a typical episode of all these qualities was when she, at one occasion when Louisa had reprimanded a chamber maid, eased the tension by improvising the whole episode on piano.

-Aurore von Haxthausen wrote several compositions for piano which was given on public concerts: one of them was, for several years, often played during the annual opening of parliament.
+Aurore von Haxthausen wrote several compositions for piano which was given on public concerts, although few of her compositions were written down.
+One of them, a marchm was, for several years, often played during the annual opening of parliament.
 She also published a collection of novels: Från svenska hem (1883–84).
+Her writing is mostly based around her childhood memories.
+She died in Stockholm in 1888 and is buried at Solna cemetery.
+Her composition Vid lifvets afton was played at her funeral.